hellsms/Library/README.md

 # Library
-Java + PL/SQL library management project
+Java application for mananging a library-themed database.